Entropy512/lutron_hacks/README.md

 Sequence number always increases by 6 within a sequence.
 It is unknown why this difference is 6 and not 1 - There is a suspicion this may be related to Clear Connect's timeslots, but then I would expect to see offsets as the transmitter chooses a random timeslot?

 Strangely, for a "dim up" status from a lamp unit, the Packet Type changes as the value increases.
 For example, starting at 0x88 when value is 0x0f, increasing by 1 for each press of the dim-up button, up to 0x8B when value is 0x83

+"On" and "Off" commands do not appear to use the Byte 13 value field - instead using Byte 12.

 When repeating a command (long press of a button), Pico remotes will send it as "unicast" with the same destination address as the source.